FREQUENTLY ASKED QUESTIONS

 Before you make a booking, we’ll set up a time to chat on the phone about what you’d like to achieve during the coaching process.
 There’s no charge for this.
 If we decide we’re right for one another, you might start with a one-hour session or if there’s lot for us to cover, the half day discovery session could be better for you.

-Some clients find that a single appointment is enough, others schedule a few follow-up appointments, usually fortnightly or even monthly.
+Some clients find that a single appointment is enough, others book a more intensive coaching package where we meet fortnightly (or monthly).
 The focus for each session is different for each client (we will clarify this together) and I provide action steps to complete between appointments.

 Isn’t coaching all a bit ‘ra-ra’ and how are you different from other coaches?